 When Harajuku threatens sensory overload, escape to the densely wooded grounds that envelope the capital’s premier Shintō shrine, Meiji-jingū.
-Come on festival days to spot guys and gals in gorgeous kimonos.
+If you’re lucky, you might spot a traditional wedding procession.

-Cross the Rainbow Bridge for Odaiba entertainment © Guillaume WWP / Shutterstock
+Cross the Rainbow Bridge for a little entertainment in Odaiba © Witaya Ratanasirikulchai / Shutterstock

 This island of reclaimed land in Tokyo Bay is linked to the city by the Rainbow Bridge.
 Walk over the 918m-long single-span suspension bridge to or from Odaiba, where you can sunbathe on an artificial beach (weather permitting), see a Statue of Liberty replica, or gaze upon a larger-than-life Gundam statue.

 Lessons in the art of paper folding are offered for a fee at the Origami Kaikan, but you can view artisans making washi (Japanese paper) in the workshop here, and peruse the gallery, for nix.

 Try to keep up at Shibuya Crossing, one of the world's busiest pedestrian crossings © Sean Pavone / Shutterstock